Tax-Leveling: A Critical Boost to Your Retirement Plan

 • Other than one transition year, all years will use one of the two brackets fully to the upper income limit of the bracket.

-• Any tax-deferred distributions in excess of what is needed to pay living expenses can be converted to Roth.
+• Any tax-deferred distributions in excess of what is needed to pay living expenses are converted to Roth.

 Allocating income by these rules minimizes the income taxed at the retiree's highest required bracket and prevents exposure to an unnecessary bracket.
 Exposure to non-adjacent brackets is inefficient and results in excess tax (for instance staying in the 10% bracket in early years, then paying at the 25% rate later on).
 It's a common mistake made by retirees—and even financial planners—who prioritize withdrawals strictly on the basis of tax deferral.